ketanp-iprogrammer/angular-assignment/README.md

                        "password": "cityslicka"
                         }

-It will login only when you entered the above mention email on screen, so that it will return the token .
+It will login only when you entered the above mention email on screen, so that it will return the token..

 3. I have also used Auth Guard to protect the routes.